RareSkills/blog/compound-v3-rewards/compound-v3-rewards.md

 The `trackingSupplyIndex` and `trackingBorrowIndex` are updated whenever `accrueInternal()` is called.

 The code below implements the logic described in the above sections.
 The `if` conditions in <span style="color:Red">red boxes</span> prevent `trackingSupplyIndex` or `trackingBorrowIndex` from accumulating more rewards if the supply or borrow amount is below `baseMinForRewards`.
-The `baseTrackingSupplySpeed` and `baseTrackingBorowSpeed` (blue boxes) are immutable variables, so the amount the indexes are incremented by only depends on `timeElapsed` and (inversely) to `totalSupplyBase` (or `totalBorrowBase`).
+The `baseTrackingSupplySpeed` and `baseTrackingBorrowSpeed` (blue boxes) are immutable variables, so the amount the indexes are incremented by only depends on `timeElapsed` and (inversely) to `totalSupplyBase` (or `totalBorrowBase`).

 ![accrueInternal](https://static.wixstatic.com/media/935a00_20d5aa07bc4e40dfb37ac76ab8b0d071~mv2.png/v1/fill/w_666,h_242,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_20d5aa07bc4e40dfb37ac76ab8b0d071~mv2.png)